Kiran7007/Interview-Preparation/README.md

  * [Android Test Driven Development](#android-test-driven-development)
  * [Others](#others)

-* **What is `Application` class?**
+* **What is `Application` class?**<br/>
-    - The Application class in Android is the base class within an Android app that contains all other components such as activities and services.
+  The Application class in Android is the base class within an Android app that contains all other components such as activities and services.
 The Application class, or any subclass of the Application class, is instantiated before any other class when the process for your application/package is created.

-#### Activity and Fragment
-* **What is onSavedInstanceState() and onRestoreInstanceState() in activity?**
+* **What is onSavedInstanceState() and onRestoreInstanceState() in activity?**<br/>
-    - onSavedInstanceState() - This method is used to store data before pausing the activity.
+    - **onSavedInstanceState()** - This method is used to store data before pausing the activity.
-    - onRestoreInstanceState() - This method is used to recover the saved state of an activity when the activity is recreated after destruction.
+    - **onRestoreInstanceState()** - This method is used to recover the saved state of an activity when the activity is recreated after destruction.
 Both the ```onCreate()``` and ```onRestoreInstanceState()``` callback methods receive the same Bundle that contains the instance state information.
 But because the ```onCreate()``` method is called whether the system is creating a new instance of your activity or recreating a previous one, you must check whether the state Bundle is null before you attempt to read it.
 If it is null, then the system is creating a new instance of the activity, instead of restoring a previous one that was destroyed.

 * **When should you use a Fragment rather than an Activity?**
     - When there are ui components that are going to be used across multiple activities.